• Consultations

 There is an old saying in the fitness biz: It's easier to make a salesperson into a personal trainer than a personal trainer into a salesman.
 As I said above, fitness centers are a business.
 They need to make money if they are to stay in business.
 So they hire salespeople to sell gym memberships.
 Some even require personal trainers to have knowledge of sales before they hire them too.

-Over the years, I've had several gym salespeople in personal trainer classes I teach.
+Over the years, I've had several gym salespeople in the personal trainer classes I teach.
 Fitness facilities pay to have their sales staff try to become personal trainers.

 The reason is because a sales person who is also a personal trainer can generate more money for the gym than a fitness trainer who is not a salesperson.
 They can sell the memberships and often keep the person as a personal training client for a long time.